marbl/meryl/documentation/source/reference.rst

 ===============

-The **count** action reads sequence from any number of input files and counts the number of times each k-mer occurs.

-By default, meryl uses **canonical** k-mers.
-A canonical k-mer is the lexicographically smaller of the forward-complement and revese-complement k-mer.
-Actions **count-forward** and **count-reverse** will instead count k-mers as they are oriented in the input or the reverse-complement, respectively.
+The **count** action reads sequence from any number of input files and counts the number of times each (canonical) k-mer occurs.
+Actions **count-forward** and **count-reverse** will instead count k-mers as they are oriented in the input sequence or the reverse-complement sequence, respectively.

 Input sequences can be in either FASTA, FASTQ, raw bases, or if compiled with Canu support, in a Canu seqStore database.
 Sequence files can be gzip, bzip2